tdurand/faq-app-client-mobile-comparison/README.md

 *Disclamer: I'm not an expert on the subject, and maybe i'm wrong or incomplete on some points, i will really appreciate some feedback.*

+*Context: This small FAQ app will be used in production by Mosalingua, if your interested in a great apps to learn languages, you should definitely check out [http://www.mosalingua.com](http://www.mosalingua.com)*

 This project aims to compare two differents methods to integrate Backbone.js with jQuery Mobile.

 It's a basic FAQ visualisation app which consume webservice from this project: [http://github.com/tdurand/faq-app-server](http://github.com/tdurand/faq-app-server)

 Two differents approachs:

-* keep jQuery Mobile default router and use the jquery-mobile router project which extend the native jQMobile router giving the possibility to pass parameters. [https://github.com/azicchetti/jquerymobile-router](Project on github)
+* keep jQuery Mobile default router and use the jquery-mobile router project which extend the native jQMobile router giving the possibility to pass parameters. ([Project on github](https://github.com/azicchetti/jquerymobile-router))

-* disable jQuery Mobile default router and use Backbone for routing. [https://github.com/addyosmani/backbone-mobile-search#backbone-and-jquery-mobile-resolving-the-routing-conflicts](based on addyosmany works)
+* disable jQuery Mobile default router and use Backbone for routing. ([based on addyosmany works](https://github.com/addyosmani/backbone-mobile-search#backbone-and-jquery-mobile-resolving-the-routing-conflicts))

 ## Demos: